 7. Cannabis & cancer

 Not all the facts about cannabis are fun and games, but they are certainly interesting.
-For example: cannabis kills cancer.
+For example: cannabis has shown promising results with its ability to kill cancer.
 It has been shown to treat not just the symptoms of chemotherapy that most people think of, like vomiting or loss of appetite, but it actually treats the cancer symptoms.
 It can control pain not just of cancer but of cancer meds.
-It can kill the cancer cells themselves.
+It has shown potential to kill the cancer cells themselves.
 It’s not yet on the market as an FDA approved or internationally approved medication, but cannabis can kill one of the biggest health concerns in the world and soon enough, it just might be a simple prescription.

 In short, the use of cannabis has been everywhere, for quite some time.
-Ancient Chinese probably didn’t know that it killed cancer, or that it worked the same as chocolate, but they still reaped the benefits of it.
+Ancient Chinese probably didn’t know that it could kill cancer, but they still reaped the benefits of it.
 This long history, the way the plant can be used in so many fashions, and the ample medical applications that are still being uncovered today make cannabis a topic of great conversation.
 So, whichever part of this silly and lighthearted trivia, remember that cannabis brings with it many powerful benefits that can make lives bearable, remove pain, and fight cancer.